-This information could either be provided by vehicle-integrated devices or by mobile devices physically connected to the vehicle network.
+The hazard information/data could either be provided by vehicle-integrated devices or by mobile devices physically connected to the vehicle network (provided in all cases by standard vehicle-integrated driver interfaces).
 A list of compatible devices needs to be mentioned in the vehicle handbook.